Please confirm topic selection

 • SI joint functions as a triplanar shock absorber

-• dissipates loads of the upper trunk and faciliates parturition
+• dissipates loads of the upper trunk and facilitates parturition

-• can withstand a medial directed load six times greater than the lumbar spine
+• can withstand a medially directed load 6x greater than that of the lumbar spine

-• fails in 1/20th the axial load of the lumbar spine
+• fails at one-twentieth the axial load tolerated by the lumbar spine

-• sacral compression with weightbearing results creates "keystone in arch" effect
+• sacral compression with weight bearing creates "keystone in arch" effect

-• muscles with fibers perpendicular to SI joint also generate compression
+• muscles with fibers perpendicular to the SI joint also generate compression

-• loss of SI joint motion hinders ability to dissipate forces
+• loss of SI joint motion hinders the ability to dissipate forces

 • complex motion at the SI joint: